jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

   caption: [Spatial arrangement of discretization points $x_i$ for the #gls("fd") method.], ) <fig_37>

-The mathematical formulation for the Complex-Step method is expressed in @eq_32:
+The mathematical formulation for the Complex-Step is expressed in @eq_32:

 $ f'(x) = "Imag"[f(x + i space.thin h)]/h $<eq_32>

-While it is possible to determine the approximation function for displacements using the Complex-Step method, this would involve greater time expenditure.
+While it is possible to determine the approximation function for displacements using the Complex-Step, this would involve greater time expenditure.
 Given that the results are primarily compared with the diagram from @Liu2019 shown in @fig_34, such high precision is not warranted for this application.

 // --------------------------- selected fd methods -------------------------- //
 Consequently, a #gls("fd") method should be selected.
 The central difference method generally achieves higher accuracy than the first-order methods (forward and backward difference).
 However, to understand the additional computational and implementation complexity associated with the central #gls("fd") method, it is instructive to examine a concrete example.